about this blog

 Where do I stand?

 I have been on both sides of the ideological divide in the Catholic Church.
 I understand the passion for change, and the zealous defense of tradition.
 I also know that black and white debates and apologetics deepen divisions more than promote unity.
-I`m finding more and more truth in the gray area of the respectful `in between`, that sacred space where open dialogue seeks to better understand the other and to search for the common grounds of belief.

 Dialogue, not debate